 - Care homes should restrict all non-essential healthcare visits and reduce staff movement between homes.

 - COVID-19 tests will be offered for staff members and residents in England whether they have symptoms or not.
+Homes should report any confirmed or possible cases to their local health protection team, who will provide advice and support to manage the outbreak.

-- Care homes will be provided with extensive guidance on deep cleaning and how to prevent and control COVID-19 outbreaks.
+- Care homes will be provided with guidance on deep cleaning and how to prevent and control COVID-19 outbreaks.

 - Residents who have symptoms should be isolated in a single room with a separate bathroom, where possible.